- Schistosomiasis is an acute and chronic disease caused by parasitic worms.

 The eggs of intestinal schistosomiasis can be detected in faecal specimens through a technique using methylene blue-stained cellophane soaked in glycerine or glass slides, known as the Kato-Katz technique.

-For people from non-endemic or living in low transmission areas, serological and immunological tests may be useful in showing exposure to infection and the need for thorough examination and treatment.
+For people living in non-endemic or low-transmission areas, serological and immunological tests may be useful in showing exposure to infection and the need for thorough examination, treatment and follow-up.

 Prevention and control